Max Auschnitt: Third trial

 Records kept by the new communist regime suggest that Auschnitt, like Malaxa, successfully persuaded communist ministers to let him leave for the United States as a negotiator of trade deals.
 The allegation was stated by Ana Pauker, who represented the PCR's internationalist circles, against national-communists such as Gheorghe Gheorghiu-Dej; she implied that Auschnitt had won them over with his patriotic rhetoric.
 Pauker's faction believed that Ion Gheorghe Maurer was particularly at fault for the gaffe.
 In August 1948, Auschnitt was included on a list of exiles who were stripped of their Romanian citizenship—alongside Lupescu, Mociornița, Ioan Pangal, Ion Sân-Giorgiu, and some others.
 On June 11, the UDR had been nationalized, before most of it was transformed into a SovRomMetal in August 1949.
 In September 1948, Titan was taken over by communist workers, and renamed after Nicolae Cristea.
-A Jewish worker, Simion Schwartz, announced this in the wall newspaper; one of the readers approached him to ask: "Aușnit is a Jew, and so are you.
+A Jewish worker, Simion Schwartz, announced this in the wall newspaper.
+One of the readers approached him to ask: "Aușnit is a Jew, and so are you.
 Does this mean that you Jews also fight with each other?"; Schwartz responded in writing, arguing that Auschnitt sided with the "capitalist Jews", engaged in class struggle with the proletarians—Romanians and Jews alike.

 A full confiscation of all property owned by Auschnitt and Malaxa, and a confirmation of their loss of citizenship, was rendered official by the Great National Assembly on October 5, 1948.
 On October 12, Auschnitt was formally indicted for various crimes, including high treason and conspiracy against the constitutional order, at Bucharest's Military Tribunal.
 A mandate was issued for his arrest, but he could not be located.
 Auschnitt's defection happened just before he could be implicated in a show trial against engineer Popp, himself accused of having masterminded a terrorist plot.
 As noted by memoirist Aurel Savin, the "judicial fabrication" was visible from the list of defendants, which included Auschnitt, a Jew, alongside the Iron Guard's Nicolae Petrașcu and wartime admiral Horia Macellariu.
 Contrarily, historian Lucian Nastasă believes that the prosecutors were correct in describing Auschnitt as a Petrașcu supporter, and also in identifying Auschnitt as the UDR sponsor behind a large Zionist network transporting Jews out of Romania.

-This clampdown was closely followed by a purge of Social Democrats from the UDR's trade union.
-Traian Cercega and Georg Hromadka were arrested, while Eftimie Gherman managed to escape.
-Scînteia, the communist party organ, depicted Popp and Auschnitt as "common criminals who, for years on end, have been robbing and demeaning thousands of working men and women, exploiting the blood out of them."
-Although Auschnitt was the richest among alleged conspirators, and therefore "afforded great attention by prosecutors", his name was not included on the spurious list of would-be coup leaders.
-He was also the only in absentia defendant at that trial, and was sentenced to life imprisonment "for the crime of high treason" on November 2, 1948 (though believed by some authors to have received a second death sentence).